JEC1100/CV/README.md

 I’m my own strictest critic, and I strive for improvement in all that I do.
 I’m offence-proof when it comes to being moulded, critiqued, and taught.
 All feedback is a gift: the gift of a lesson, especially when you might do things differently or better next time, as a direct consequence.

 ## Experience
-* Makers Academy, London (May 2021 – Oct 2021):
+- **Makers Academy, London (May 2021 – Oct 2021)**:
-Trainee full-stack software developer.
-Building full-stack software in teams by employing OOP, TDD, MVC, DDD, Ruby, RSpec, Rails, JavaScript, Jasmine, Node, React, PostgreSQL, deployment.
+Trainee full-stack software developer - Building full-stack software in teams by employing OOP, TDD, MVC, DDD, Ruby, RSpec, Rails, JavaScript, Jasmine, Node, React, PostgreSQL, deployment.
-* Codebar, Edinburgh & Code Your Future, London (Sept 2021 - present):
+- **Codebar, Edinburgh & Code Your Future, London (Sept 2021 - present)**:
-Volunteer Coach, awaiting my first workshop to help make tech more accessible.
-I have enlisted to Teach Coding Fundamentals to Refugees and Disadvantaged People.
-I attended two workshops, covering AWS deployment.
+Volunteer Coach - I have enlisted to Teach Coding Fundamentals to Refugees and Disadvantaged People.
+Participated in their AWS deployment workshop.
-* Specsavers Optical Group, Guernsey (Jan 2011 - April 2021):
+- **Specsavers Optical Group, Guernsey (Jan 2011 - April 2021)**:
-Qualified Optician, covering joint-venture partnership companies nationwide.
+Qualified Optician - Covering joint-venture partnership companies nationwide.
 Served eye care and retail needs of large cities, small town-based companies.
-* Sony Music HQ, London (Sept 2009 - Jan 2011):
+- **Sony Music HQ, London (Sept 2009 - Jan 2011)**:
-Remote Researcher, head hunted by Film Music Supervisor Nick Angel I combed Sony’s Catalogue for creative ideas, pitching these at weekly stand-ups.
-Ideas were met with great enthusiasm and passed on to A-List Producers.
+Remote Researcher - Headhunted by Film Music Supervisor Nick Angel.
+I combed Sony’s Catalogue for creative ideas, pitching these at bi-weekly stand-ups to A-List Producers.
-* Working Title Films HQ, London (May 2008- Jul 2009):
+- **Working Title Films HQ, London (May 2008- Jul 2009)**:
 Graduate “Action” Intern (one of two selected from 2000 applicants) Communicating between movie development and production departments, managing diaries, meetings, schedules, keeping documentation up to date.

 ## Education